About the 2020 AP Exams

 - Providing AP teachers with copies of the work their students submit, enabling teachers to spot inconsistencies with students’ known work.

-Students will be able to use their approved accommodations for 2020 AP Exams.
-This year the way accommodations are provided may be different because the exams are shorter and will be taken online at home.
-Specific information about accommodations for AP world language and culture exams will be available the week of April 27.
-As always, students may only use accommodations that they've been approved for by the College Board Services for Students with Disabilities (SSD) office.
+Students were able to use their approved accommodations for 2020 AP Exams.
+This year the way accommodations were provided may be different because the exams are shorter and will be taken online at home.
+As always, students could only use accommodations that they were approved for by the College Board Services for Students with Disabilities (SSD) office.
 More information is available online.